China threatens retaliation for NYSE delisting telecom firms | DW | 02.01.2021

 All three telco companies are state-run enterprises that operate under Beijing's firm control.
 They are the only three companies in China that are allowed to provide broad telecommunication services, an industry the government believes should remain under state control.

-Losing their listing will unlikely have much of an effect on the firms.
+Losing their listing is unlikely to have much of an effect on the firms.
 Beside state funds, the three companies can still attract international investment by selling shares in Hong Kong.

 But the delisting is another tie severed between the world's two biggest economies.
 The Trump administration has already blacklisted electronics giant Huawei and has fought to ban the social media platform TikTok.